 - a.
-A Field Trial should be run as nearly as possible to an ordinary day's shooting. - b.
-All Competitors, Judges and Officials must be present when the Secretary or Chief Steward has announced the Trial has commenced or when the Trial is deemed to have commenced. - c.
-The Chief Steward should liaise closely with the Steward of the Beat who will have planned which ground is to be used for the Trial.
-He or she should, where necessary, welcome all on behalf of the society and introduce the Host, Steward of the Beat, Judges, Guns and other officials.
-The Chief Steward, moreover, should explain the outline of the day, with instructions about transport, lunch, toilets and other arrangements.
-The Chief Steward should also issue warnings on safety. - d.
-At the end of the day, the Chief Steward should ensure that the Host, Guns, Judges and officials are properly thanked. - e.
-Dogs must not wear any form of collar when under the orders of the Judges except for identification where necessary. - f.
-Dogs must be excluded from further participation in the Stake if they have committed an 'eliminating fault'.
-The Judges may also discard dogs for 'major faults'.
-Where a dog is eliminated for 'hard mouth' all the Judges must have examined the injured game before the dog is discarded.
-The handler shall also be given the opportunity of examining the game in the presence of the Judges, but the decision of the Judges is final.
+A field trial should be run as nearly as possible to an ordinary day's shooting. - b.
+All competitors, judges and officials must be present when the secretary or chief steward has announced the trial has commenced or when the trial is deemed to have commenced. - c.
+The chief steward should liaise closely with the steward of the beat who will have planned which ground is to be used for the trial.
+He or she should, where necessary, welcome all on behalf of the society and introduce the host, steward of the beat, judges, guns and other officials.
+The chief steward, moreover, should explain the outline of the day, with instructions about transport, lunch, toilets and other arrangements.
+The chief steward should also issue warnings on safety. - d.
+At the end of the day, the chief steward should ensure that the host, guns, judges and officials are properly thanked. - e.
+Dogs must not wear any form of collar when under the orders of the judges except for identification where necessary. - f.
+Dogs must be excluded from further participation in the stake if they have committed an 'eliminating fault'.
+The judges may also discard dogs for 'major faults'.
+Where a dog is eliminated for 'hard mouth' all the judges must have examined the injured game before the dog is discarded.
+The handler shall also be given the opportunity of examining the game in the presence of the judges, but the decision of the judges is final.

-2. Water Tests
+2. Water tests

 - a.
-A Water Test requires a dog to enter water readily and swim to the satisfaction of the Judges. - b.
-If a separate Water Test is included as part of a Stake, all dogs placed in the awards must have passed this test. - c.
+A water test requires a dog to enter water readily and swim to the satisfaction of the judges. - b.
+If a separate water test is included as part of a stake, all dogs placed in the awards must have passed this test. - c.
 A handler is not entitled to ask for a shot to be fired.

-Where a Special Water Test is conducted for part qualification for the title of Field Trial Champion (in accordance with the provisions of Kennel Club Regulations for entries in the Stud Book, Champions, and Warrants, paragraphs K2.c(3) and K2.c(6)), it must be held between September 1 and April 1 inclusive.
+Where a special water test is conducted for part qualification for the title of field trial champion (in accordance with the provisions of Kennel Club Regulations for entries in the Stud Book, Champions, and Warrants, paragraphs K2.c(3), K2.c(6) and K2.c.(8)), it must be held between 1 September and 1 April inclusive.